Terminology

 Time to Exhaustion

-TTE refers to the amount of time a rider can sustain power at FTP.
-While FTP was historically defined with a standard 60-minute duration, this didn't accommodate other disciplines or riders with different characteristics.
+While FTP was historically defined with a standard 60-minute duration, it didn't accommodate other disciplines or riders with different characteristics.
 With TTE, training and analysis can now be tailored to each rider’s unique situation and characteristics.

 RP

-Riduck Power
+Regulated Power

 This metric emphasizes a higher proportion of high-intensity activities and a lower proportion of low-intensity activities.
 The result is a power calculation that more accurately reflects the load on the body than a simple average power measurement.